fablabnk/torn/TornProjectStatus.md

 - Solve display glitching issue
 	- probably hardware related as we tested with another half which doesn't glitch

-- add this line to build-guide.md
+- Add this line to build-guide.md
 	- In order to call 'make' the qmk cli has to be installed.
 Follow the instructions [here](https://docs.qmk.fm/newbs_getting_started).

+- Understand why it doesn't (always) connect straight away or wake from sleep - hardware or software issue?

 # Questions